publiccodenet/SpaceCraft/SvelteKit/BackSpace/README.md

-# BackSpace - SvelteKit Application for CraftSpace
+# BackSpace - SvelteKit Application for SpaceCraft

-This directory contains the SvelteKit web application component of the CraftSpace project.
+This directory contains the SvelteKit web application component of the SpaceCraft project.

 ## Overview